orchidsoftware/orchid.software/docs/en/docs/modals.md

 ## Window size

-Depending on the contents of the window, you may need to resize it, this can be done by specifying the `size` method:
+Depending on the contents of the window, it may be necessary to resize it.
+This can be done by specifying the `size` method:

 ```php
 use Orchid\Screen\Layouts\Modal;